jannaleli/Weather-Checker-Application/README.md

 # If I had more time...

+###Use of Location Manager CLLocationManagerDelegate
+Use a location manager to dynamically determine the location of the user.

 ### Create a detailed view of the app
 If I had more time to develop the project, I will make sure to add a more detailed view.
 Right now I only have the main screen which lists down the summary of weather for each date.
 Add some bits and bobs of multimedia.
 Due to the lack of time, I have not been able to work on the UI as much.